tomasz-oponowicz/microcontainer/README.md

 # Microcontainer

-A small script which helps you shrink a size of a Docker image.
+A small script which helps you shrink size of Docker images.

 Unfortunately Docker doesn't solve the problem of large images out of the box.
 [Squashing images](https://github.com/jwilder/docker-squash) can help but it forces you to include extra cleanup commands.
 Sometimes this can be a headache.